YuGu-CN/RCSP/README.md

 ***

-To install scAnno,we recommed using devtools:
+To install RCSP,we recommed using devtools:

     #install.packages("devtools")
     devtools::install_github("YuGu-CN/RCSP")